cornell-netlab/MicroP4/extensions/csa/msa-examples/README.md

 ```
 #### Compile for TNA (Barefoot's Tofino)
 SDE and SDE_INSTALL environmental variables must be pointing to bf-sde 9.0.0 installation.
 Also, we highly recommended to use native environment of your OS for bf-sde 9.0.0.
+We have NOT used virtual environment(VM) for the SDE throughout our experiments.

 ```
-make TARGET=tna
+export SDE=<The path to the SDE>
+export SDE_INSTALL=<The path to the installation directory of the SDE make TARGET=tna
 ```

+##### Handling Special Case for Tofino Model Simulator
+Two versions of P5.

 ### 3. Execute